 These AIP Gingerbread Cookies and Frosting taste just like my great-grandmother’s cookies.
 You can join the cookie decorating fun, even while on a healing diet!Jump to Recipe

 COOKIES!!!
-Baking is something I thought I had to give up when I went on the AIP, but I have found ways… This year, I had a powerful yearning for gingerbread.
+I thought I would have to give up baking when I went on the AIP, but I have found ways… This year, I had a powerful yearning for gingerbread.
 I found my great-grandmother’s recipe for gingerbread, and adapted it, since the original had tons of sugar, and many non-compliant ingredients.

 We are a participant in the Amazon Services LLC Associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Thanks Wendy, they look amazing.
 I Want to make these for sure.
 My tradition for gingerbread includes chocolate.
 Do you think a little carob powder added in would work?
 How do they taste without the frosting, still yummy?

 Sure!
 I made frosting for decorating using carob.
 One thing I’ve learned on the AIP is that each person is different, and we have to do what works for us individually.
 Incidentally, these should be eaten right away!
 I’ve found that baking with cassava flour, baked goods wilt pretty quickly, unlike things baked with gluten.
 I don’t know why. 🤷🏼♀️ Let me know how they turn out! -Wendi

 Pingback: Carob-dipped Strawberries – Wendi's AIP Kitchen

 Pingback: 35+ AIP Holiday Cookie and Candy Recipes | Gutsy By Nature

 Just curious about the gelatin as I’m not a fan of what it does to food haha even in tiny amounts.
 Is it essential in your recipe?
 I love working with Cassava and found it blends amazing with almond flour in baking–puffs it all up!